ThibaultLejemble/thibaultlejemble.github.io/pages/research.md

 ### Segmentation and classification

 <div style="text-align: justify">
-Segmentation aims at dividing a 3D point cloud in different distinctive regions.
+Segmentation aims to divide a 3D point cloud into distinct regions.
-Geometric criterion are usually used to define those regions.
-Planes and feature curves are two examples of geometric patterns that can be extracted thanks to a segmentation algorithm.
+Geometric criteria are usually used to define these regions.
+Planes and feature curves are examples of geometric patterns that can be extracted using a segmentation algorithm.
-Classification adds another level of abstraction where semantic plays an essential role.
+Classification adds another level of abstraction, where semantics play an essential role.
-Specific objects such as furnitures in a building, pedestrian on the street, and electric poles in a landscape can be detected in a 3D scan.
+Specific objects, such as furniture in a building, pedestrians on the street, and electric poles in a landscape, can be detected in a 3D scan.
-Classification is more and more tackled by deep learning methods since a large quantity of scanned data is now available.
+Classification is increasingly addressed by deep learning methods, as a large amount of scanned data is now available.
-However, labeling 3D points is costly, and real scanned data show a wide variety of shape which cannot be well captured by mid-size neural networks.
+However, labeling 3D points is costly, and real scanned data exhibit a wide variety of shapes that cannot be well captured by mid-size neural networks.
-Finally, there is a strong need of machine learning approaches that do not require hundred of hours of training on costly hardware.
+Finally, there is a strong need for machine learning approaches that do not require hundreds of hours of training on expensive hardware.
 </div>

 - [PCEDNet: A lightweight neural network for fast and interactive edge detection in 3D point clouds](/articles/himeur2021pcednet.pdf), Himeur et al., 2021 ([Website](https://storm-irit.github.io/pcednet-supp))